 When plastic is recycled into clothing it's first transformed into a product called Reprieve (otherwise known as Plastic Fibre Tops), which is then used by the world's leading brands to make clothing.

 The Plastic Fibre is quite rough to the touch, a little like cotton wool.
-In this card below, I sprayed some of the fibres with Nuvo Shimmer Spray and used it as a base underneath the quote on the journal page below as well as in the header image of this post.
+In this card below, I sprayed some of the fibres with Nuvo Shimmer Spray and used it as a base underneath the Kids Mohair Curls.

 Many crafters have no trouble at all in finding ways of using fibres, in their projects. however, if you're stuck, here are a few ideas below:

-1. Wind the fibrer very tightly and then glue it down on cardstock for use as a flower center.
+1. Wind the fibre very tightly and then glue it down on cardstock for use as a flower center.

 2. Use it to tie a bow.